Skip to content

 Inspirit publicly names all funding partnerships with journalism organizations on our Grants page.
 We also require grantee partners to publicly name Inspirit as a supporter of their work on published materials and communications – print, digital, audio, and other media – as well as website, annual report, and other public facing materials where appropriate.
 This is for transparency.

 Inspirit does not endorse, influence, edit, or vet content produced by journalist partners in advance of or following publication.
-Inspirit funding does not imply editorial involvement or endorsement of the content produced.
+Inspirit funding does not permit editorial involvement or endorsement of the content produced.

 Inspirit requires that grantee partners employ all applicable ethical and/or journalistic standards applicable to the production and publication of content.